 Boston and the Cradle of Liberty

 The birthplace of the American Revolution, Boston is home to many stories from the American Revolution.
-Protests in Boston lead to pivotal events that led to the Revolutionary War such as the 1770 Boston Massacre, protesting the occupation of the city by British troops, and the 1773 Boston Tea Party, protesting taxation of tea.
-Today, Boston National Historic Park protects 43 acres in and around Boston, including many of the spots along the Freedom Trail – from Faneuil Hall, where meetings, protests and debates occurred for 275 years to the Charleston Navy Yard, where the oldest commissioned ship in the United States Navy known as “old ironsides,” the USS Constitution, is docked to this day.
+Protests in Boston led to pivotal events that led to the Revolutionary War such as the 1770 Boston Massacre, protesting the occupation of the city by British troops, and the 1773 Boston Tea Party, protesting taxation of tea.
+Today, Boston National Historical Park protects 43 acres in and around Boston, including many of the spots along the Freedom Trail – from Faneuil Hall, where meetings, protests, and debates occurred for 275 years to the Charleston Navy Yard, where the oldest commissioned ship in the United States Navy known as "old ironsides," the USS Constitution, is docked to this day.

 Even after the Revolutionary War, Boston continued to serve as a center for freedom movements of all varieties.
 In Boston’s African Meeting House, now part of the Boston African American National Historic Site, abolitionists like Sarah Grimke, Frederick Douglass, and others spoke out against slavery.
 The Black Heritage Trail explores the history of the African American community in 19th century Boston and their crusade against slavery.
 Boston also served as the backdrop for women’s suffrage conversations and debates, many of which tied directly into simultaneous abolition movements and discourse.